Meet Griselda Boquiren…

 Aside from the intention of wanting to help and give back to the community, also think about being practical and realistic.
-I mean in financial terms, be prepared to financially to support yourself in the whole duration of the project and have a lot extra money in case of emergency.
+I mean that financially, you should be prepared to support yourself for the whole duration of the project and have a lot of extra money in case of emergencies.

 If you’d like to have a unique experience while making a difference like Griselda did, contact Professionals doing good for more information at [email protected].